Overview

 Supporting high-quality child care

-• professional development, training and improved certification levels for our early childhood educator workforce
+• support professional development, training and improved certification levels for our early childhood educator workforce

-• continued wage top-ups for child care educators – among the highest in Canada
+• continue wage top-ups for early childhood educators – among the highest in Canada

 What this means for parents